 Amenities and Utilities

 Since walk-up apartments are generally located in older buildings, they might have outdated amenities and utilities.
 When you’re apartment hunting, check to see that everything meets your standards.
-Is the air-conditioning adequate?
+Is the air conditioning adequate?
 Will the water pressure and temperature be sufficient?

 Are you living with a furry friend?
 Aging (and lazy) animal companions may not want to walk up multiple flights of stairs to get home.
 So, if you don’t want to carry your buddy up and down for walks every day, you might not want to live in a walk-up apartment.
 Also, consider all the potty trips your pup will have to make before you commit to a walk-up.

 Moving in and out of a walk-up can be challenging.
-You or your movers will likely take more time and energy to settle everything than in an apartment with an elevator, so consider the level of effort and moving costs involved in this type of rental.
+You or your moving company will likely take more time and energy to settle everything than in an apartment with an elevator, so consider the level of effort and moving costs involved in this type of rental.
 Also, remember that you’ll have to be careful not to scratch walls and floors when maneuvering large furniture on staircases.

 The Bottom Line

 Walk-up apartments can be great for renters focusing on affordability, exercise, community with neighbors, and charming architecture.
 They’re perfect for folks who like to be minutes from their favorite local pizza joint or bar.
 But, cyclists, pet owners, older adults, and people with a disability for whom accessibility is important may want to think twice before choosing to live in a walk-up apartment.

 We rate and sort every listing based on fair market rent.